The new state-of-the-art facility will bolster research in advanced aviation technologies.

 RAVEN

-One of the most exciting ventures coming to the Hangar is the Research Aircraft for eVTOL Enabling techNologies (RAVEN) project.
+One of the most exciting ventures coming to The Hangar is the Research Aircraft for eVTOL Enabling techNologies (RAVEN) project.
 This collaborative effort with NASA is focused on designing, building, and flying an 'open ' eVTOL research aircraft in the half-ton weight class, with the goal of disseminating data about the aircraft to the broader aeronautics community.
-The integration of the RAVEN aircraft will be a significant milestone for the Hangar, marking the beginning of its research activities and the next steps in a major partnership with NASA.
+The integration of the RAVEN aircraft will be a significant milestone for The Hangar, marking the beginning of its research activities and the next steps in a major partnership with NASA.

-Two other projects are in the pipeline for the new Hangar.
+Two other projects are in the pipeline for The Hangar.
 Project Subscale EVTOL Testbed for safeTy critical software development and scalability Research (SETTER) will conduct research focused on AAM.
 SETTER was recently awarded a NASA Small Business Technology Transfer (STTR) award and a partnership between AE and OptoXense, a sensing technology company.
 Whitcher will serve as the principal investigator for the project.

 "Through our collaboration with optoXense and NASA on the SETTER program, we will be able to manufacture low-cost and highly capable subscale UAM demonstrators in our new hangar here on campus.
 Along with our flight test facility partners in the wider Atlanta area, these demonstrators will enable the development of safety-critical and performance-maximizing software for a wide range of aircraft configurations in a time- and cost-effective way," Whitcher explained.